Google Pixel Fold: 3 ways to master its multitasking super powers

 Put apps in split-screen mode using Overview

-Whenever you swipe up from the bottom of the Fold's screen and pause, you'll see small thumbnails of your recent apps.
-This is called the Overview, and it's where you can quickly access any app pairs that were created for you, or pick an app to open in split screen.
-To use two apps in split screen mode from the Overview, follow these steps:
+You'll see small thumbnails of your recent apps whenever you swipe up from the bottom of the Fold's screen and pause.
+This is called the Overview, where you can quickly access any app pairs created for you or pick an app to open in split-screen.
+To use two apps in split-screen mode from the Overview, follow these steps:

 - Find one of the apps you want to use and tap on the app's icon.

-- A small menu will show up, with one of the options labeled Split Screen.
-Tap it.
+- A small menu will appear, with one option labeled Split Screen.
+Tap it.2 Images

 - The app you just selected will partially slide off the right side of the screen, leaving the Overview visible, along with the taskbar at the bottom of the screen.

-- Either select another app from the Overview, tap an app’s icon in the taskbar, or open the app drawer and pick your second app.
+- Select another app from the Overview, tap an app's icon in the taskbar, or open the app drawer and pick your second one.

 How to use drag-and-drop on the Pixel Fold

-Where the Fold's multitasking prowess really starts to shine beyond the large display is with the ability to drag and drop information between two apps.
-Currently, you can use this feature to move images, videos, links, and text between two apps without much effort.
+The Fold's multitasking prowess really starts to shine beyond the large display with the ability to drag and drop information between two apps.
+You can use this feature to move images, videos, links, and text between two apps without much effort.

 The easiest way to test how drag and drop works is to open the Google Photos app and Messages in split screen view.
 Open a conversation in Messages, then find a picture or video you want to send to a contact.
-Long-press on the picture until it starts to float, then drag and drop it into the text field on the Messages thread.
+Long-press on the picture until it floats, then drag and drop it into the text field on the Messages thread.

 You can multitask on the external display, but you won't want to

-The front screen is just like any other Android phone when it comes to multitasking.
-You can use two apps in a split screen arrangement, with the apps stacked atop one another.
-But it's incredibly cramped on the Fold, and honestly nothing something you'll want to use too often simply because you can open the Fold and have a much better experience.
+The front screen is just like any other Android phone regarding multitasking.
+You can use two apps in a split-screen arrangement, with the apps stacked atop one another.
+But it's incredibly cramped on the Fold, and honestly, nothing you'll want to use too often simply because you can open the Fold and have a much better experience.

-Nonetheless, to trigger split screen on the external display of the Pixel Fold, first open one of the apps you want to use.
-If you have gesture navigation enabled, swipe up from the bottom of the screen, but don't lift your finger off the screen until you see the Overview view which has a thumbnail preview of the current app you're using.
+Nonetheless, to trigger split-screen on the external display of the Pixel Fold, first open one of the apps you want to use.
+If gesture navigation is enabled, swipe up from the bottom of the screen.
+However, don't lift your finger off the screen until you see the Overview view, which has a thumbnail preview of the current app you're using.
 The app's icon is at the top of the thumbnail; tap it, then select Split Screen.

 The app will slide up and partially off your screen, allowing you to select a second app you want to use from the multitasking pane.
-Once you have two apps open, you can use either window and resize them by dragging the handle that's found in the small line that separates the apps up or down.
+Once you have two apps open, you can use either window and resize them by dragging the handle in the small line separating the apps up or down.
 To swap the location of both apps, double-tap on the bar.

-These three different Google Pixel Fold multitasking features are more than enough for most, but it's hard to imagine that Google doesn't adopt some of the productivity features in Samsung’s Galaxy Z Fold 4, such as even more apps on one screen.
+These three different Google Pixel Fold multitasking features are more than enough for most.
+Still, it's hard to imagine that Google doesn't adopt some of the productivity features in Samsung's Galaxy Z Fold 4, such as even more apps on one screen.